ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 ### Early Testers Program

-The early testers program allows groups using go-ipfs in production to self-volunteer to help with testing `go-ipfs` release candidates in development and production environments.
+We're introducing an early testers program that allows groups using go-ipfs in production to self-volunteer to help with testing `go-ipfs` release candidates in development and production environments.
 While we invite the _entire_ community to help test releases, members of the early testers program participate directly and actively